CianMRoche/AstroWiki/Emission & the ISM/Bremsstrahlung.md

+A highly detailed overview of all this in [this article](https://arxiv.org/pdf/1202.5949.pdf) (radiative processes in high energy astrophysics by Ghisellini)

 ## Bremsstrahlung
 AKA "Braking radiation".
 Electromagnetic radiation produced by the deceleration of a charged particle when deflected by another charged particle, typically an electron by an atomic nucleus.
 Same thing as [[Scattering#Free-free emission|free-free emission]], since both particles are unbound both before and after collision.
 More prominent from electrons than other species since the power scales inversely with mass.